Loring Buzzell: Hecht-Lancaster & Buzzell companies (1956–1959)

 The final film score which Buzzell worked on prior to his death was Hecht-Hill-Lancaster Productions' last movie, The Unforgiven.
 Because the film was released six months after his passing, the publishing and copyrights were done through Hecht & Buzzell Music, which was overseen by Lu Ann Simms.
 The film's score was composed by Dimitri Tiomkin and given an LP treatment by United Artists Records in March 1960.
 A theme song, "The Unforgiven – The Need for Love", was composed by Tiomkin with lyrics by Ned Washington and was very successful with many recordings by popular artists.
-It was recorded by Don Costa, Tito Rodríguez and Roy Liberto, all three for United Artists Records, The McGuire Sisters for Coral Records, Clyde Otis for Mercury Records, Ronnie Hilton and Gloria Lasso, both for HMV Records, The Wally Stott Orchestra And Chorus for Pye Records, Ron Goodwin and His Orchestra for Parlophone Records, Jackie Gleason for Capitol Records, Earl Bostic and Leon Pops Orchestra, both for King Records, Franck Pourcel for Pathé, Robert Jeantal and Michel Clement, both for Philips Records, François Deguelt, Max Jaffa and Norrie Paramor, both for Columbia Records, Helmut Zacharias for Polydor Records, The Clebanoff Strings for Mercury Records, Petula Clark for Disques Vogue, Frank Chacksfield for Ace of Clubs Records, Lew Douglas for Carlton Records, The Medallion Strings for Medallion Records, Jesse Crawford for Decca Records, and Gino Mescoli for Vesuvius Records.
+It was recorded by Don Costa, Tito Rodríguez and Roy Liberto, all three for United Artists Records, The McGuire Sisters for Coral Records, Clyde Otis for Mercury Records, Ronnie Hilton and Gloria Lasso, both for His Master's Voice, The Wally Stott Orchestra And Chorus for Pye Records, Ron Goodwin and His Orchestra for Parlophone Records, Jackie Gleason for Capitol Records, Earl Bostic and Leon Pops Orchestra, both for King Records, Franck Pourcel for Pathé, Robert Jeantal and Michel Clement, both for Philips Records, François Deguelt, Max Jaffa and Norrie Paramor, both for Columbia Records, Helmut Zacharias for Polydor Records, The Clebanoff Strings for Mercury Records, Petula Clark for Disques Vogue, Frank Chacksfield for Ace of Clubs Records, Lew Douglas for Carlton Records, The Medallion Strings for Medallion Records, Jesse Crawford for Decca Records, and Gino Mescoli for Vesuvius Records.
 Costa's version peaked to number 27 on Billboard's Hot 100 chart on July 4, 1960, and was number 22 on Billboard's Honor Roll of Hits chart on July 11, 1960.

 Buzzell originally negotiated a licensing deal with Howard S. Richmond's company Essex Music, Ltd. to handle the Hecht and Lancaster soundtracks, as well as other Hecht-Lancaster & Buzzell Music compositions in the United Kingdom.
 But by 1959, he had set up his own imprint, Colby Music, Ltd. The new company was named after Buzzell's alma mater, Colby University.
 After Buzzell's death, Simms renamed Hecht-Lancaster & Buzzell Music, Inc. to Hecht & Buzzell Music, Inc., in 1960, and then again later, in 1965, to Colby Music, Inc. Calyork Music, Inc. did not change name.